 Another prominent fiscal policy in China is the New Energy Vehicle (NEV) subsidy.
 Consumers of NEVs are paying lower prices due to these subsidies that were worth up to US$ 15,000 per vehicle in 2016 .
-In fact, China is the second most generous country on subsidizing NEVs after Norway.
-This generous subsidy significantly promotes both the production and consumption of NEVs.
+In fact, at that moment China was the second most generous country on subsidizing NEVs after Norway.
+This generous subsidy significantly promoted both the production and consumption of NEVs.
 In 2015, the production and sales of NEVs hit 340,471 and 331,092 unites respectively, increasing 3.3 times and 3.4 times relative to 2014.
-It is worth mentioning that, the Ministry of Finance has announced that this subsidy will be will be reduced over 2016-2020.
-Compared to 2016 levels, subsidies will be reduced by 20% in 2017-2018, and by 40% in 2019-2020.
+However, the country has slowly been rolling back the program.
+The Ministry of Finance announced that this subsidy would be phased out after 2020 arguing that firms have become too reliant on the funds .

 Sloping Land Conversion Program

 In 1999, China initiated the Sloping Land Conversion Program (SLCP), the largest land retirement program among developing countries as well as the world’s largest payments for environmental services (PES) program .
-With a total budget of RMB 337 billion (US$ 50 billion), the program aims to convert 14.67 million hectares of fragile cropland by 2010, with an additional goal of afforesting a roughly equal area of wasteland within the same period .
+With a total budget of RMB 337 billion (US$ 50 billion), the program aimed to convert 14.67 million hectares of fragile cropland by 2010, with an additional goal of afforesting a roughly equal area of wasteland within the same period .
 Unlike China’s other forest-sector programs, SLCP uses a public payment scheme that directly engages rural households as core agents of the implementation, and has the stated principle of volunteerism.
 Households, in most cases, received compensation payments more than the forgone income of cultivating the cropping land for participating in afforestation.